hollowstrawberry/crab-cogs/README.md

 ### 🎌 EasyTranslate

-A simple and unobtrusive translation cog with support for context menus and autocomplete.
+A free, simple and unobtrusive translation cog with support for context menus and autocomplete.
 Choose your primary language with `/setmylanguage` then right click any message to find the Translate button.
 Alternatively use `/translate` to send a message in a different language.

 ![demonstration](https://i.imgur.com/zlc5BVJ.gif)